I Danced with Don Porfirio

-I Danced with Don Porfirio (Spanish: Yo bailé con don Porfirio) is a 1942 Mexican period musical comedy film directed by Gilberto Martínez Solares and starring Mapy Cortés, Joaquín Pardavé and Emilio Tuero.
+I Danced with Don Porfirio (Spanish: Yo bailé con don Porfirio) is a 1942 Mexican period musical comedy film directed by Gilberto Martínez Solares and written by Solares alongside Íñigo de Martino.
+The film stars Mapy Cortés, Joaquín Pardavé, and Emilio Tuero.
 It was shot at the Clasa Studios in Mexico City.
 The film's sets were designed by the art director Manuel Fontanals.

 Synopsis

 During the Presidency of Porfirio Díaz, provincial twin sisters Rosa and Violeta are constantly mistaken for each other.
 After moving to the city one of them appears on stage in revue theatre, but their identical appearance causes mass confusion.